Will Michigan State cover the spread vs. Butler? Betting Trends, Record ATS

 Michigan State vs Butler Betting Records & Stats

-- The Spartans beat the spread 16 times in 34 games last season.

-- Butler covered 15 times in 28 games with a spread last season.
+- Butler won 15 games against the spread last season, while failing to cover 13 times.

 Michigan State vs. Butler Over/Under Stats